 If possible, try limiting the length of time you sweat profusely.
 This might mean shorter workouts or alternative types of exercise.
-Wear loose-fitting clothing made from breathable fabric, like cotton, and keep your skin from chaffing against itself or any equipment during workouts.
+Wear loose-fitting clothing made from breathable fabric, like cotton, and keep your skin from chafing against itself or any equipment during workouts.

 After exercising, shower and change into dry clothes as soon as possible.
 A cool or cold shower can help reduce post-workout sweating.
-Since fungal acne is actually a yeast infection, you may need to see your doctor for prescription antifungal pills or topical treatments.
+Since fungal acne is actually a yeast infection, you may need to see your doctor for prescription antifungal pills or topical anti-fungal treatments.
 Be sure to apply any ointments or cream in the same direction your hair grows.

 While you’re waiting for your fungal acne to clear up, resist scratching at the bumps.
 This can spread the infection, making it harder to treat.

 Comedonal acne can be very tricky to treat.
 It can take several weeks to a few months for treatment methods to start working, making this type of breakout frustrating.